 What is the Nature Museum Doing to Help?

-Educators with Peggy Notebaert Nature Museum offer more than 200 workshops each year focused on increasing awareness about the monarch’s migration and need for milkweed.
+Educators with the Peggy Notebaert Nature Museum offer more than 200 workshops each year focused on increasing awareness about the monarch’s migration and need for milkweed.
 Illinoisans can plant milkweed in their gardens to help feed these butterflies.

-Biologist Doug Taron also cites climate change as a potential impact to the monarch’s survival, as their waystations in warmer areas of Mexico and Texas play a key role in the migration.
+Biologist Dr. Doug Taron also cites climate change as a potential impact on the monarch’s survival, as their waystations in warmer areas of Mexico and Texas play a key role in the migration.
 The butterfly does well when Texas is green and lush during its migration season – but when its milkweed is dried up, it lacks the resources the butterflies need to survive.

 Their migration cycle is what makes the monarch a unique species to North America.
 While there are several generations of monarchs over the course of the summer, the generation that emerges from their chrysalises in August will adhere to the following migration schedule:

 In late August and September, monarch populations as far north as southern Canada begin their migration south to their overwintering sites in central Mexico.